Nickerson State Park

 On a recent ride we did 18 miles of mostly singletrack and didn’t have enough time to explore the entire park.

 How can you find these trails for yourself?
-Well, Open Street Map suggests quite a few, but is incomplete.
-The best way is to join some Cape Cod NEMBA folks for a guided ride.
+Well, the Map suggests quite a few.
+But the best way is to join some Cape Cod NEMBA folks for a guided ride.
 Go to CC NEMBA’s Facebook Page, and see when the next ride is.
 Or, ask for guided tour.
 You’ll find that CC NEMBA people are very friendly, and are riding at Nickerson 3-4 times a week.

 Orleans Cycle often leads rides here too.
 Check them out the next time that you're in town.